puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 * Create a site module that composes other modules into machine roles
 * Apply Puppet classes to groups with the console

-For a comprehensive introduction to module writing, visit the

 > Before starting this walkthrough, you should have completed the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.

 Getting Started